 That is what these three volumes are all about.
 Jesus has used this

-little Bible study of His to help build you up so you can reach the unity in
+little Bible study of His to help build you up so you can reach the unity and maturity in

-the faith and to mature and attain to the whole measure of the fullness
+the faith and attain to the whole measure of the fullness

 of Christ.
 I am simply fulfilling my duty.
 I am nobody special, just a